louislewis2/innovation/README.md

 A simple framework which aims to provide the ability to use a CQRS pattern in your code base, currently with immediate consistency.
 It does not yet implement or try support Event Sourcing.

-Version 1.X, Will Be The Last To Support Dot Net Core 2.X.
-The Next Version Will Support Dot Net Core 3.x

 ## TODO's